AskMeAgain/LazyGen/README.md

    2. `ResultType.ABSTRACT_CLASS`: Creates an abstract class which extends/implements the interface
    3. `ResultType.MAPSTRUCT_COMPATIBLE`: Creates an abstract class, prepared correctly for usage with [MapStruct](https://github.com/mapstruct/mapstruct)
+   4. `ResultType.MAPSTRUCT_COMPATIBLE_WITHOUT_ANNOTATIN` is the same as step 3, but the @Mapper annotation is not added
 4. Add `@LazyGen` to any method on this class and any childs (class or interface doesnt matter)
 5. Hit build
 6. A class is generated which inherits the original class, with Lazy as suffix